Evantilton/Github_Greenlight/README.md

 ## Future

 I have a number of different ideas for how this could be expanded.
-I could use a Command Line Interface to perhapts set the Cronjob to a specific interval when you start it up.
-I could to use a program like automator.app to make it so this can run on startup.
+I could use a Command Line Interface to set the Cronjob to a specific interval when you start it up.
+I could also use a program like automator.app to make it so this can run on startup.
 Lots of potential avenues.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)